alinvlad05/Design-Pattern-Singleton/README.md

 Warning: If two threads are making the test " if(singleObject == null) " at the same time, and no Database object exists yet, they both can get past it, which means both threads will create a Database object.
-Use synchronized keyword,which you can use to restrict access to getInstance to one thread at a time.(SEE DESIGN-PATTERN-SINGLETON-THREADED)
+Use synchronized keyword,which you can use to restrict access to getInstance to one thread at a time.(SEE DESIGN-PATTERN-SINGLETON-SYNCHRONIZED)